ud4yy/APS-PortR/README.md

 #### Functional Requirements

-- **Search Functionality:** Should provide a search functionality with delivery ETA.
+- Should provide a search functionality with delivery ETA.
-- **Product Catalog:** Should provide a catalog of all products.
+- Should provide a catalog of all products.
-- **Cart and Wishlist Features:** Should provide Cart and Wishlist features.
+- Should provide Cart and Wishlist features.
-- **Order Processing:** Should handle order processing smoothly.
+- Should handle order processing smoothly.
-- **Order History:** Should provide a view for all previous orders.
+- Should provide a view for all previous orders.

 #### Non-Functional Requirements